-The vice president for student life is the university official charged with supervising and coordinating the offices and programs within student life areas, including athletics, campus ministry, commuter life, health services, intercultural programs, life coaching and counseling services, orientation, residence life and student engagement.
-The vice president for student life serves as the contact with parents, spouses and families in emergencies, and is available for consultation and referrals.
+The vice president for student life is the university official charged with supervising and coordinating the offices and programs within student life areas, including athletics, campus ministry, commuter life, counseling services, dean of students, engagement and intercultural programs, health services, orientation, and residence life.
+The vice president for student life serves as the contact with parents, spouses and families and is available for consultation and referrals.